 You have endless options for gorgeous roads on the West Coast.
 Choose any one of these scenic routes listed below to gain more West Coast road trip ideas!

 Each drive features some of the best places to visit on a USA West Coast road trip and several other scenic byways detours as well.

 1. Highway 101/1 (California/Oregon/Washington)

 Watch the coastline change from desert-like to temperate and see some of the finest scenery of all.
-Highway 101 attractions include the California Redwoods, Big Sur, the rugged Oregon Coast, and the lush Olympic Peninsula in Washington.
+Highway 101 attractions include the California Redwoods, camping at Big Sur, the rugged Oregon Coast, and the lush Olympic Peninsula in Washington.

 2. Highway 395/97 (California/Oregon/Washington)

 A great alternative to a road trip on Highway 101 – this route takes you through Eastern California and the Cascades of Oregon and Washington.
 See epic mountain vistas and visit some of the best national parks in the West.

 Highlights include Death Valley, Yosemite, Crater Lake, Bend, the Columbia River Gorge, and Leavenworth.
 This California-to-Washington state road trip begins in Los Angeles and ends in Seattle, and requires a transfer between Hwy 395 and 97 near Lassen NP.

 3. Highway 26 (Oregon)